ems-project/maintainers/doc/pull_requests.md

 UNLESS specified otherwise in the [Branch types](#branch-types) definition, each pull request:
 * MUST target the `develop` branch
 * MUST use the PR/Commit/Issue Template
+* MUST pass installed Travis checks
+* MUST be approved by AT LEAST 1 reviewer

 ## Templates
 ### PR Template